 The class has two main facets.
 First, it will give you a broad overview of important results from various behavioral sciences that clarify how people make decisions.
-Second, it will provide you with advice about applying these findings to topics in marketing, management, and finance (each the focus of approximately one-third of the class material).
+Second, it will provide you with advice about applying these findings to topics in marketing, management, financial, and personal decisions.
 Classroom time will be devoted to a combination of lectures, discussions, and exercises illustrating the main concepts.